 What is a Trust Will?

-A Trust Will includes additional provisions which confirm the type of Trust which must be set after the testator (the person making the will) dies.
-Trusts are used for many reason but mostly to safeguard assets, allowing beneficiaries to live in property without actually inheriting it, protecting young or vulnerable beneficiaries or to maximise tax relief.
+A Trust Will includes additional provisions which confirm the type of Trust which must be set after the testator (the person making the Will) dies.
+Trusts are used for many reasons but mostly to safeguard assets, allowing beneficiaries to live in property without actually inheriting it, protecting young or vulnerable beneficiaries or to maximise tax relief.

 What types of Trust Wills are available?

 Discretionary Trust – this is where the trustees have wide discretion as to when and how payments are made from the Trust Fund.
 The person making the Will can name a range of people who can benefit, allowing the trustee to decide.

 Life Interest Trust – this is the most common type of Trust Will we draft and mostly relates to property and the family home.
 Below are two examples of these types of Wills and why they differ from a standard Single Will (for one person) or a Mirror Will (for couples)